Robinpig/Note/docs/CS/CN/TCP/TCP.md

 #### Sliding Windows

 Each endpoint of a TCP connection is capable of sending and receiving data.
 The amount of data sent or received on a connection is maintained by a set of *window structures*.
 For each active connection, each TCP endpoint maintains a *send window structure* and a *receive window structure*.

+> The window scale option appears only once in TCP handshanke.

+- Sent Window
+- Receive Window
+- Congestion Window

 ##### sender-side